 - Trust your instincts.
 Honor your gut reaction in an uncomfortable situation or if you are feeling unsafe, even if you don't know why you feel that way.
 Leave immediately and seek help. - The assailant and/or survivor are intoxicated in the majority of sexual offenses on college campuses.
 Because perpetrators use alcohol and other drugs to make their victims more vulnerable, be aware of who is serving you a drink and get help from someone you trust if you start to feel uncomfortable.
 Do not leave beverages unattended or accept drinks from someone you don't know; always keep your drinks in sight. - Tell someone you trust where and with whom you're going out, and when you will return. - Go out with friends whom you trust and agree to look out for one another.
-Leave with this group rather than leaving alone or with someone you don't know well. - Do what is right for you when it comes to sexual activity and let people know your limits as clearly as possible.
+Leave with this group rather than leaving alone or with someone you don't know well. - Communicate clearly what you are willing to do or not willing to do regarding sexual activity and do not feel pressured into doing something you do not want to do.

-Prevention and Awareness Programs -
+Prevention and Awareness Programs

-St. John's University will not tolerate violence, and strives to be a community where all members feel safe, and where all of you will have a successful college experience.
-The Department of Student Wellness works to reduce instances of and the traumatic impact of dating violence, domestic violence, sexual assault or stalking at St. John's University.
-We do this through education, coordination, treatment and linking you with information and resources.
+St. John's University does not tolerate violence, and strives to be a community where all members feel safe, and where all students will have a successful college experience.
+The Department of Student Wellness works to reduce instances of and the traumatic impact of dating violence, domestic violence, sexual assault, or stalking at St. John's University.
+We do this through education, coordination, treatment, and linking the person with information and resources.
+We offer programs to the entire student body, as well as training student leaders such as Resident Assistants and Orientation Leaders about dating violence, domestic violence, sexual assault and stalking.